Skip to content ↓

 Mathematics matters

-Mathematics is an important aspect of science, technology, art and many other school subjects, and it influences every aspect of society, including economic, social, business, scientific, agricultural, environmental, medical, industrial and technological, and importantly it contributes to higher living standards (Fatima, 2014).
-In England it has been a significant government focus since the National Numeracy Strategy was introduced in 1999.
+Mathematics is an important aspect of science, technology, art and many other school subjects, and influences every aspect of society, including economic, social, business, scientific, agricultural, environmental, medical, industrial and technological (Fatima, 2014).
+In England, it has been a significant government focus since the National Numeracy Strategy was introduced in 1999.

 What is 'Children's Mathematics' and why is it important?

-Too often mathematics is not well understood and children leave school with a dislike of the subject, have a poor understanding of it and admit that they are no good at maths.
+Too often, mathematics is not well understood and children leave school with a dislike of the subject, have a poor understanding of it and admit that they are not good at maths.
 Children's Mathematics is important because it is their own and they understand their mathematics.
-If we give children ownership of their mathematics by authentically listening and encouraging their mathematical thinking, then the power of mathematics will be returned to them.
+If we give children ownership of their mathematics by authentically listening to and encouraging their mathematical thinking, then the power of mathematics will be returned to them.

 Children's Mathematical Graphics